-The Tier 1 capital comprises fully paid common shares. the contributed surplus and perpetual preference shares.
+The Tier 1 capital comprises fully paid common shares and the contributed surplus or share premium thereon.
 The Tier 2 capital is the difference between encumbered assets for policyholder obligations and policyholder obligations deducted from Tier 1.

 E.1.3.
 Eligible capital categorised by tiers in accordance with the Eligible Capital Rules used to meet the Enhanced Capital Requirement (ECR) and the Minimum Margin of Solvency (MSM) requirements of the Insurance Act